Pete Latzo: Challenging for the world light heavyweight title, June–July 1928

 Latzo challenged reigning champion Tommy Loughran for the NYSAC world light heavyweight title on June 1, 1928, at Ebbets Field in Brooklyn, but lost in a fifteen-round unanimous decision.
 The Associated Press gave eight rounds to Loughran, with only four to Latzo, and one even.
 Latzo shone in the early rounds catching Loughran on the ropes with occasional blows to both head and body, but failed to faze the light heavyweight champion in the later rounds.

 Latzo challenged Loughran again for the light heavyweight title on July 16, 1928, at Artillery Park in Wilkes-Barre, Pennsylvania, but lost in a ten rounds unanimous decision.
 In a closer bout than their previous meeting, the Associated Press gave Loughran five rounds, Latzo four, and one even.
 In the third and fourth, Latzo battered through Loughran's guard and may have come close to flooring him in the fourth, but his attack faltered in the remaining rounds.
 A rally in the ninth and tenth appeared to win the rounds for Latzo, but Loughran had continued to pile up points in the second half of the bout, and maintained enough of a margin to take the decision.

-Latzo was soundly defeated by future world heavyweight champion Jim Braddock before a crowd of 4,000, on October 17, 1928, at New Jersey's Newark Armory in a ten-round points decision.
+Latzo was defeated by future world heavyweight champion Jim Braddock before a crowd of 4,000, on October 17, 1928, at New Jersey's Newark Armory in a ten-round points decision.
 Braddock scored repeatedly with his left hook to the face and body, racking up points, and making it difficult for Latzo to mount much of an offense.
-The club Doctor, after examining Latzo determined he had broken his jaw, apparently in the fourth round when Latzo had received a series of left hooks.
+The club doctor, determined that Latzo had broken his jaw, likely in the fourth round when he had received a series of left hooks.
 Latzo was down briefly in the ninth, and he was rocked by a hard right to the chin in the fifth.
 Though Latzo was the pre-fight betting favorite, The Record of Hackensack, New Jersey, gave Braddock six rounds, with the first even and Latzo taking only the second, third, and fourth.
 To recover from his jaw injury, according to several online boxing sites, Latzo did not fight competitively in 1929, except for a single bout in January.